mjo22/cryojax/README.md

 # Cryo-EM image simulation and analysis powered by JAX.
 This library is a modular framework for simulating forward models of cryo electron microscopy images.
-It is designed with 2D template matching analysis in mind, but it can be used generally. `cryojax` is, of course, built on [JAX](https://github.com/google/jax).
+It is designed with 2D template matching analysis in mind, but it can be used generally. `cryojax` is, of course, built on [jax](https://github.com/google/jax).
+It also uses [equinox](https://github.com/patrick-kidger/equinox/) to build models, so all `equinox` functionality is supported in `cryojax`.

 ## Summary

 The core of this package is its ability to simulate cryo-EM images.
 Starting with a 3D electron density map, one can simulate a scattering process onto the imaging plane with modulation by the instrument optics.
 Images are then sampled from models of the noise or the corresponding log-likelihood is computed.

-These models can be fed into standard sampling, optimization, and model building libraries in `jax`, such as [blackjax](https://github.com/blackjax-devs/blackjax), [jaxopt](https://github.com/google/jaxopt), or [flax](https://github.com/google/flax).
-There are plans to build integration with probabilistic programming libraries, such as [numpyro](https://github.com/pyro-ppl/numpyro).
+These models can be fed into standard sampling, optimization, and model building libraries in `jax`, such as [blackjax](https://github.com/blackjax-devs/blackjax), [optax](https://github.com/google-deepmind/optax), or [numpyro](https://github.com/pyro-ppl/numpyro).
 The `jax` ecosystem is rich and growing fast!

 ## Installation